Hyle-org/devhub-hyle/docs/quickstart/your-first-smart-contract.md

 # Your first smart contract

 This guide will walk you through creating and deploying your first token transfer contract using Hylé's tools and infrastructure.
-We'll use [our sample token transfer example](https://github.com/Hyle-org/examples/tree/main/simple-token) as the basis for this tutorial.
+We'll use [our simple-token transfer example](https://github.com/Hyle-org/examples/tree/main/simple-token) as the basis for this tutorial.

-You can also check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).
+For an alternative implementation, check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).

-For an in-depth understanding of smart contracts, check out the [anatomy of a smart contract](../concepts/smart-contracts.md).
+If you’re new to smart contracts on Hylé, read the [anatomy of a smart contract](../concepts/smart-contracts.md).

 ## Example

 !!! warning
-    Our examples work on Hylé v0.7.2.
-Subsequent versions introduce breaking changes which have not yet been reflected in our examples.
+    Our examples work on Hylé v0.11.1.
+Later versions may introduce breaking changes that are not yet reflected in our examples.

 ### Prerequisites

 - [Install Rust](https://www.rust-lang.org/tools/install) (you'll need `rustup` and Cargo).
 - Install openssl-dev (e.g. `apt install openssl-dev` or `cargo add openssl`).
 - For our example, [install RISC Zero](https://dev.risczero.com/api/zkvm/install).
-- [Start a single-node devnet](./devnet.md).
-We recommend using [dev-mode](https://dev.risczero.com/api/generating-proofs/dev-mode) with `-e RISC0_DEV_MODE=1` for faster iterations during development.
+- [Run a single-node devnet](./devnet.md).
+We recommend using [dev-mode](https://dev.risczero.com/api/generating-proofs/dev-mode) with `-e RISC0_DEV_MODE=1` for faster iterations.

 ## Quickstart

 ### Build and register the contract

-To build all methods and register the smart contract on the local node [from the source](https://github.com/Hyle-org/examples/blob/main/simple-token/host/src/main.rs), from the cloned Examples folder, run:
+To build all methods and register the smart contract [from the source](https://github.com/Hyle-org/examples/blob/main/simple-token/host/src/main.rs), navigate to your cloned Examples folder and run:

 ```bash
 cargo run -- register 1000